 - Mix cherries with sugar, orange zest, and cornstarch in a bowl.

 - Add the cornstarch dissolved in the orange juice, stir to combine, and dump the cherry mixture into the prepared dish.

 - Add chocolate cake mix with a spoon, making sure it covers all the cherries.

 - Cut the butter into very thin slices and arrange them on top of the cake mix.
 You should cover most of it so that when it melts in the oven all (or most) of the cake mix is moistened.

 - Bake for 45 minutes and check by lifting here and there the chocolate top and, if there are very dry spots, mix it a bit with the juices in the bottom.
 Otherwise, they might never moisten.

-- Bake for 15 minutes more (1 hour in total) until the top is dry and the filling bubbles in the edges.
+- Bake for 15 minutes more (1 hour in total) until the top is dry and the filling bubbles around the edges.

 - Serve warm plain, with whipped cream, or a scoop of vanilla ice cream.